Aventyret/lionel-oauth-client/docs/guide/index.md

 ### Event subscription

-The client publishes events when things that have to to with authentication happens that you can subscribe to.
+The client publishes events when things that have to do with authentication happens that you can subscribe to.

 A complete list of events and details on how you subscribe to them can be found in the [API section](/api/#events).